Updated October 16

 This year, I’ve applied for student volunteers to help with healing the scars in the earth left by the Rip-Rap Rehab Project this past June.
 (See the video and the posts for background.)
 This project stripped the vegetation from a sizeable stretch of dirt located between the shoreline rocks (the rip-rap) and the paved perimeter trail on the southeast side of the park.

 The stripped area has an orange construction fence around most of it, which has reduced foot traffic.
-At this writing, it remains mostly bare, but already fennel, wild mustard, curly dock and other ruderals are coming up there.
-By late October there will be many more.
+At this writing, it remains mostly bare, but already a few fennel, wild mustard, curly dock and other ruderals are coming up there.
+If there is rain, by late October there will be many more.
 If not checked, they will dominate the site.